jdcloudcom/en/documentation/IoT/IoT-Hub/Introduction/Product-Overview.md

 ## Billing
 The IoT Hub Service supports the billing type of Pay By Consumption.
 The billing items include messages sending to and received from devices and managed devices.
-For details, please refer to “[Billing Rules](../Pricing/Billing-Overview.md)”.
+For details, please refer to "[Billing Rules](../Pricing/Billing-Overview.md)".